 - Wide-mouth funnel

-- Lid wand (for placing lids on jars)
+- Lid wand (magnetic tool used to transfer lids to jars)

-- Bubble freer, or a plastic or rubber knife-like utensil (for removing air bubbles from jars)
+- Bubble freer, or a plastic or rubber knife-like utensil (for removing air from food)

-- Ruler for measuring headspace (Some bubble removers include this feature)
+- Ruler for measuring headspace (some bubble freers include this feature)

 - Medium pot for extra boiling water